Part V: Transcendence

 The Off-Diagonal Universe

 Imagine the universe as an operator over possible interactions.
 The main diagonal is ordinary locality — nearby things affecting nearby things, adjacent moments producing adjacent moments, contact forces, metabolic processes, visible mechanisms.
-This is the reality tunnel that vulgar materialism feels comfortable in.
+The reality tunnel vulgar materialism is comfortable in.
 The off-diagonal entries are long-range, cross-scale, historically mediated, or symbolically stabilized correlations.
-Most public epistemology teaches us to crush those off-diagonal terms toward zero.
+Most public epistemology teaches us to crush those terms toward zero.
 Be empirical.
 Be legible.
 Believe only what can be locally instrumented.
 Some of that skepticism is correct: most off-diagonal claims are fake, noisy, exploitative, or underdefined.
 But the move from "many off-diagonal claims are bad" to "only the main diagonal is real" is metaphysical austerity cosplay, not science.
 And "off-diagonal" cannot be one undifferentiated bucket without becoming motte-and-bailey slop.
 There are at least three tiers, with sharply different epistemic statuses.

 The Cost of Treating All Off-Diagonal Claims as One